A topic from the subject of Inorganic Chemistry in Chemistry.

 Significance:

-This experiment demonstrates the neutralization reaction between an acid (HCl) and a base (NaOH), resulting in the formation of a salt (NaCl) and water.
-It also introduces the concept of titration, a technique commonly used in chemistry to determine the concentration of unknown solutions.
+This experiment demonstrates the neutralization reaction between a strong acid (HCl) and a strong base (NaOH), resulting in the formation of salt (NaCl) and water.
+The reaction is: HCl(aq) + NaOH(aq) → NaCl(aq) + H2O(l).
+It also introduces the concept of titration, a quantitative analytical technique used to determine the concentration of an unknown solution by reacting it with a solution of known concentration.

 Share on: